automata-network/automata-linux/README.md

 Publish the golden measurements for verifiers to reference.

 - For off-chain:
-  - The golden measurements can be stored anywhere that the workload can retrieve them, for example, on S3 storage.
+  - The golden measurements can be stored anywhere that a verifier can retrieve them, for example, on S3 storage.
-  - If using a verifier on a separate machine from the CVM, the golden measurement can be hosted there as well.
+  - If the verifier is hosted externally from a TEE environment, the golden measurement can be hosted there as well.

 - For on-chain: TODO.